This post may include affiliate links. Thank you for your support.

 Craving MORE?
 Follow all the deliciousness on FacebookPinterest and Instagram!

-Overhead, landscape photo of two hands holding a Baked Cinnamon French Toast Casserole in a white baking dish with a jar of pure maple syrup and a ramekin of crushed pecans arranged around the baking dish.
+Overhead, landscape photo of two hands holding a freshly-baked Overnight French Toast Casserole with cinnamon and pecans in a white baking dish.

 Total Time: 1 hour 10 minutes